 A poisoned drug supply is causing deaths in our communities.
 We’ve seen 682 deaths in the last 5 years (2018 to 2022).

 Many people are dying

 Deaths attributed to opioid toxicity increased by 68% from 2018 to 2021.
 The death rate returned to pre-pandemic levels in 2022 and remains elevated today.

 Fentanyl contributed to 9 out of 10 deaths in 2021 and 2022.

 Additional strain on emergency services

-Highest rate of opioid-related emergency department visits on record in 2021
+The highest rate of emergency department visits for opioid toxicity on record occurred in 2021.

 Less frequent resuscitation and naloxone use